ickk/sinter/README.md

-2. We maintain a pair of redundant hash tables mapping a string's hash to the `IStr` (the pointer to the string data in the memory page), facilitating ~O(1) algorithmic complexity for interning strings.
+2. We maintain a pair of redundant hash tables mapping a string's hash to the `IStr` (the pointer to the string data in the memory page), facilitating fast lookup for already interned strings.
 The tables are atomically swapped by the writer, allowing readers to safely get new updates without locking.

    When a thread wants to inspect the "readable table" they increment an atomic counter.
-They increment this counter again when they are done reading.
-This allows the writer to reliably wait on lingering reads after the atomic table swap.
+This counter is incremented again when the reader is finished.
+This allows a writer to reliably wait on lingering reads after the atomic table swap.

    If each thread's counter is even, then the writer knows they are not reading